Flexus WIE Living-Learning Program

-Flexus is a two-year living and learning community that was established in 2007 geared toward providing a supportive community for all students who identify as women studying engineering.
-Flexus aims to promote diversity, inclusion, and social justice in the field of engineering through curricular and co-curricular programs.
+Flexus is a two-year living and learning community that was established in 2007 by a generous gift from Dr. Marilyn Berman a former Associate Dean in the A. James Clark School of Engineering.
+Flexus is geared toward providing a supportive community for all students who identify as women studying engineering.
+Flexus aims to promote retention and inclusion in the field of engineering through curricular and co-curricular programs.
 Open to incoming first-year engineering students, Flexus is an ideal program for students who are looking for community, academic support, and ways to develop as future engineers outside of technical courses.
-The Flexus Community engages closely with the Virtus Community, with combined living (mixed gender) and academic seminar components.
+The Flexus community engages closely with the Virtus community, with combined living (mixed gender) and academic seminar components.

 First-year Flexus students live in the common residential community in Easton Hall.
 Living with the Flexus and Virtus communities in Easton Hall is a requirement for all first-year participants in the Flexus and Virtus programs*.
 Second-year students may live elsewhere but are encouraged to remain in Easton Hall.
 Living with this community helps students connect with peers in engineering and develop a peer support network.
 Students can easily create study groups, benefit from peer tutoring, and engage in a variety of social activities specific to the development and interests of the community.